What Every artist needs to know about

 Promotion Consulting & Marketing Corp.
 Hawaiian Art

-does not try to be sophisticated, but is innocent, speaking with a quiet voice
+not sophisticated, but is as I see it. speaking with a quiet voice to and from

 My abstract art Attempts to draw on an

-inner spiritual world and produce the most absorbing paintings that bring across the
+inner world and produce the most absorbing paintings that bring across the

 feeling of a highly beautiful transcendental universe.
+Are my works